gadeleon/gadeleon.github.io/_posts/2018-06-30-nowitstime.markdown

 class="align-center" alt="Source: http://ep60qmdjq8-flywheel.netdna-ssl.com/wp-content/uploads/2012/01/tattoine-625x276.jpg">
 It's a tad dramatic, I know.

-Dates have finally been confirmed and I'm off to Tokyo on July 4th at 06:00!
+I'm off to Tokyo on July 4th at 06:00!
 With a brief stop in Minneapolis, I arrive in Haneda the next day at 14:00.
-I originally wanted to use an image of the President from Independence Day as he gives one of the most rousing speeches that has ever graced the silver screen.
+I originally wanted to use an image of the President from <i>Independence Day</i> as he gives one of the most rousing speeches that has ever graced the silver screen.

 <img src="https://i.imgur.com/1jJM8dK.jpg" class="align-center"